google/wuffs/doc/related-work.md

 ["Vale: Verifying High-Performance Cryptographic Assembly Code"](http://www.andrew.cmu.edu/user/bparno/papers/vale.pdf) reports in Table 1 that verification times are measured in *minutes*.
-Puffs aims for *sub-second* compilation times, including proofs of safety.
+Puffs aims for *sub-second* compilation times, including proofs of (memory) safety.
+Figure 15 in that paper suggests that Vale's verification times can grow exponentially in some cases, and also goes on to say, "Dafny/Z3 fails to verify the AES key inversion for 6 unrolled iterations and 9 unrolled iterations, indicating that SMT solvers like Z3 are still occasionally unpredictable".
+Of course, Vale is also tackling a much harder problem than Puffs: proving correctness, not just safety.

 Once again, we're not claiming that these other approaches are unworkable, or not useful, just different, with different trade-offs.